Aimee Semple McPherson: War years

 All-night prayer meetings were held at the Temple starting in 1940 as Germany occupied Europe.
 She asked other Foursquare churches around the country to follow suit.
-She sent President Roosevelt's secretary, Stephen Early, an outline of her plans, and various officials expressed appreciation, including the governor of California.
+She sent President Roosevelt's secretary, Stephen Early, an outline of her plans, and various officials expressed their appreciation, including the governor of California.

-At the outbreak of World War II, McPherson rejected the Christian pacifism popular in the Pentecostal movement, saying, "It is the Bible against Mein Kampf.
+After the outbreak of World War II, McPherson rejected the Christian pacifism which was popular within the Pentecostal movement, saying, "It is the Bible against Mein Kampf.
 It is the cross against the swastika.
 It is God against the antichrist of Japan...This is no time for pacifism."
 The Temple became a symbol of homefront sacrifice for the war effort.
 Its white dome was painted black and its stained-glass windows covered in anticipation of air raids.
 To advertise the need to conserve gasoline and rubber, McPherson drove a horse and buggy to the Temple.

 Rubber and other drives were organized, and unlimited airtime on her radio station was given to the Office of War Information.
 She asked listeners to donate two hours each day for such tasks as rolling bandages.
 Money was raised to provide military bases with comfortable furnishings and radios.
 Newsweek published a 1943 article about McPherson, "The World's Greatest Living Minister", noting that she had collected 2,800 pints of blood for the Red Cross; servicemen in her audience were honored, and she read the national anthem during services.
 McPherson gave visiting servicemen autographed Bibles.
 She wrote:

 What a privilege it was to invite the servicemen present in every Sunday night meeting to come to the platform, where I greeted them, gave each one a New Testament, and knelt in prayer with them for their spiritual needs.

-She insulted Adolf Hitler and Hideki Tōjō and became involved in war bond rallies.
+She insulted Adolf Hitler and Hideki Tōjō and she also became involved in war bond rallies.
 McPherson sold $150,000 worth of bonds in one hour in 1942, breaking previous records, then repeated the performance in 1944.
 The U.S. Treasury awarded her a special citation, and the U.S. Army made McPherson an honorary colonel.
 Her wartime activities included sermons linking the church and patriotism.
 She felt that if the Allies did not prevail, churches, homes, and everything dear to Christians would be destroyed.

 McPherson's embrace of the United States' total war strategy left her open to some criticism.
-The line between the church as an independent moral authority monitoring government became blurred.
-Japanese Americans' internment in relocation camps was overlooked, and she refused to allow her denomination to support Christians who remained pacifist.
-Church members and leaders were expected to be willing to take up arms.
-The pacifist clause, by her proposal, was eliminated by the Foursquare Church.
+The belief that the church was monitoring the government by acting as an independent source of moral authority became blurred.
+She overlooked Japanese Americans' internment in relocation camps, and she refused to allow her denomination to support Christians who remained pacifist.
+Church members and Church leaders were expected to be willing to take up arms.
+In accordance with her proposal, the Foursquare Church eliminated the pacifist clause.